‘Oh dear, what can the matter be ….’

 My Review

-I have read several of the Reverend Paltoquet books.
-I always enjoy reading series’ with the same characters who become almost like friends.
+several of the Reverend Paltoquet books.
+I always enjoy reading series’ with

 I like the prologue.
 I wondered for a long time how in the world it fit into the story but eventually, it came to light, and I thought it was clever.

-So Long at the Fair starts in the 1890s with the widow Olivia Ayrton-Williams whose sole purpose seems to be finding a new husband who can afford to keep her in the manner she’s used to living.
-She’s gorgeous so it shouldn’t be a problem.
-Unfortunately for other women, she doesn’t care if her conquest is single or married.
+So Long at the Fair starts in the 1890s with the widow Olivia Ayrton-Williams whose sole purpose seems to be finding a new

 I like how all of the pieces fit together.
 I especially liked the ending.
 So Long at the Fair is a good read, especially if you like mysteries with a touch of paranormal.
 This book does stand on its own, but it’s even better when read as part of the series.